maryamkamaruddin/Inventory-Tracking-Dashboard/README.md

 Goal

-This project focuses on analyzing and set up an inventory dashboard in Microsoft Excel, focusing on essential tools as Power Query, DAX and Power Pivot to manage, clean, transform data and create visual reports effectively.
+This project focuses on building an interactive inventory management dashboard in Microsoft Excel using Power Query, Power Pivot, and DAX.
+The objective is to clean, transform, model, and analyze inventory and forecast data to support inventory monitoring, expiry risk management, and replenishment decision-making.

 Data Overview